-Assign a manager role who can only roll out issue but not query or change database.
+Assign a manager role who can only deploy issue but not query or change database.

 Log in Bytebase, go to IAM & Admin > Custom Roles.
 You’ll see that besides three Workspace level roles: Admin/DBA/Member; at Project level, Bytebase also predefined several system roles: